andrewblackmon/culture/benefits.md

 For more details about this, our doggie owners can check out our Playbook.

-**Confronting the brutal facts**
+**Human rights issues**

 We take a stance and action on human rights issues.
 The events of the world might seem distant, but we have a responsibility to stay educated, informed, curious, and compassionate about what is happening worldwide.
-In an effort to stay current and active, we have employee-run groups and culture initiatives that focus on environmental issues, human rights, diversity, LGBTQ rights, animal rights, health, immigrant rights, unconscious biases, womens rights and much more.
+In an effort to stay current and active, we have employee-run groups and culture initiatives that focus on environmental issues, human rights, diversity, LGBTQ rights, animal rights, health, immigrant rights, unconscious biases, women's rights and much more.